Yash27102006/Yash27102006.github.io/README.md

 Dr. Arvind Dhingra explained the membership structure.
 We also gained an understanding of the college's examination system, CGPA calculation, and strategies for exam preparation.

-Additionally, detailed information about the college's scholarship schemes was provided, along with inspiring success stories of alumni who are making significant contributions nationally and internationally.

-Key takeaways from today's speakers include:
+Additionally, detailed information about the college's scholarship schemes was provided, along with inspiring success stories of alumni who are making significant contributions nationally and internationally.Key takeaways from today's speakers include:
 1. Life is about change and growth.
 2. The 3 Ps for Success:
          -Passion
          -Persistence
          -Patience"